CoffeeITWorks/ansible-generic-help/Developers.md

 with docker:

-You can see the containers running:
+You can see the containers running (you can also use podman):

 ```shell
 sudo docker ps